zulip/zulip/docs/tutorials/new-feature-tutorial.md

 [Puppeteer end-to-end tests](../testing/testing-with-puppeteer.md).

-At the minimum, if you created a new function to update UI in `settings_org.js`, you will need to mock that function in `web/tests/dispatch.test.js`.
+At the minimum, if you created a new function to update UI in `settings_org.ts`, you will need to mock that function in `web/tests/dispatch.test.js`.
 Add the name of the UI function you created to the following object with `noop` as the value: